KunalD09/vsdpdworkshop/README.md

 **2. DAY-2 LABS:**

-**Floorplan run on OpenLANE & view in Magic tool** Importance files in increasing priority order:
+**Floorplan run on OpenLANE & view in Magic tool**

+Important files in increasing priority order:

       1. floorplan.tcl - it contains the system default settings

       2. config.tcl - it overrides the default settings in floorplan.tcl

       3. sky130A_sky130_fd_sc_hd_config.tcl - the settings in this file will override config.tcl file settings

 Floorplan envrionment variables or switches:

       1. FP_CORE_UTIL - floorplan core utilisation

       2. FP_ASPECT_RATIO - floorplan aspect ratio

       3. FP_CORE_MARGIN - Core to die margin area

       4. FP_IO_MODE - defines pin configurations (1 = equidistant/0 = not equidistant)

       5. FP_CORE_VMETAL - vertical metal layer

       6. FP_CORE_HMETAL - horizontal metal layer

 Note: Usually, vertical metal layer and horizontal metal layer values will be 1 more than that specified in the files